digitalfabrik/entitlementcard/docs/cicd.md

 #### Adding Testers to TestFlight

-The [beta_native](#workflows) makes the builds directly available to TestFlights "App Store Connect Users".
+The [beta_frontend](#workflows) makes the builds directly available to TestFlights "App Store Connect Users".
 Those should not be confused with "External Tests" which require an approval by apple.
 Therefore, we currently only use "App Store Connect Users" as testers.

 In order to add someone as "App Store Connect User" you have to add the Apple Account to App Store Connect and to TestFlight.
 This is a two-step process.